-Australian Criminal Intelligence Commission (ACIC): We are authorised by ACIC to conduct Criminal History Checks through the National Police Checking service.
+Australian Criminal Intelligence Commission (ACIC): We are authorised by the ACIC to conduct Criminal History Checks through the National Police Checking service.
 To complete a police check your personal information will be provided to the ACIC.

 VixVerify: We conduct Identity Document Verification through Vix Verify.
 To complete this your identity document details will be provided to their system to conduct the verification.
-Document details are not saved by their system once the check is complete
+Document details are not saved by their system once the check is complete.